Robust Classification of Graph-Based Data: Classification of Graph-Based Data

 \subsection{Related Methods}

-Other semi-supervised learning methods impose the label values as constraints~\cite{Zhu03semi-supervisedlearning,Joachims}.
+There are other semi-supervised learning methods that impose the label values as constraints~\citep{Zhu03semi-supervisedlearning,Joachims}.
 The main drawback is that, as discussed in~\cite{Gleich-2015-robustifying}, the rigid way of including the labelled information makes them more sensible to noise, specially in the case of mislabelled nodes.

-On the other side, there are techniques with completely different approaches as Laplacian SVM~\cite{LapSVM}, a manifold learning model for semi-supervised learning based on an ordinary Support Vector Machine (SVM) classifier supplemented with an additional manifold regularization term.
+On the other side, there are techniques with completely different approaches as Laplacian SVM~\citep{LapSVM}, a manifold learning model for semi-supervised learning based on an ordinary Support Vector Machine (SVM) classifier supplemented with an additional manifold regularization term.
 This method was originally designed for Euclidian data, hence its scope is different from the previous models.
 The straightforward approach to apply this method to graph data, is by embedding the graph, what in principle requires the computation of the inverse of a dense Gram matrix entering in the definition of an SVM problem.
 Hence, the training involves both a matrix inversion of the size of the labelled and unlabelled training data set and a quadratic problem of the same size.
 In order to reduce the computational cost, a training procedure in the primal was proposed in~\cite{LapSVMPrimal} where the use of a preconditioned conjugate gradient algorithm with an early stopping criterion is suggested.
 However, these methods still require the choice of two regularization parameters besides the kernel bandwidth.
 This selection requires a cross-validation procedure which is especially difficult if the number of known labels is small.